-In terms of other factors to be aware of, MEPS began in 1996, and the utility of the survey for analyzing health care trends expands with each additional year of data; however, it is important to consider a variety of factors when examining trends over time using MEPS.
-The length of time being analyzed should be considered.
+MEPS began in 1996, and the utility of the survey for analyzing health care trends expands with each additional year of data; however, when examining trends over time using MEPS, the length of time being analyzed should be considered.
 In particular, large shifts in survey estimates over short periods of time (e.g. from one year to the next) that are statistically significant should be interpreted with caution unless they are attributable to known factors such as changes in public policy, economic conditions, or MEPS survey methodology.

 With respect to methodological considerations, in 2013 MEPS introduced an effort focused on field procedure changes such as interviewer training to obtain more complete information about health care utilization from MEPS respondents with full implementation in 2014.
 This effort likely resulted in improved data quality and a reduction in underreporting starting in the second half of 2013 and throughout the 2014 full year files and have had some impact on analyses involving trends in utilization across years.

-The aforementioned changes in the NHIS sample design in 2016 could also potentially affect trend analyses.
+The changes in the NHIS sample design in 2016 and 2018 could also potentially affect trend analyses.
 The new NHIS sample design is based on more up-to-date information related to the distribution of housing units across the U.S. As a result, it can be expected to better cover the full U.S. civilian, noninstitutionalized population, the target population for MEPS, as well as many of its subpopulations.
 Better coverage of the target population helps to reduce potential bias in both NHIS and MEPS estimates.